How much land does Ahtna own?

 These are lands that were traditionally used by the Ahtna people prior to the arrival of Western cultures, covering about 41,000 square miles in Alaska’s southcentral interior.
 Ahtna’s traditional use lands extend from the U.S./Canada border in the east to Denali National Park in the west, between the Alaska Range and the Chugach Mountains.
 The traditional Ahtna lands encompass an area roughly the size of the state of Ohio.

-Your travels may require permitting or other special permissions.
-Ahtna issues land use permits for activities such as camping, land crossing, parking, fishing and general recreation.
-Permits are also issued for predator control and bison hunting; all other hunting, however, is strictly prohibited.
+Ahtna lands are privately-owned and requires purchase of a land use permit for activities such as camping, land crossing, parking, fishing and general recreation.
+Permits are issued for predator control (bear, wolf and coyotes) and bison hunting and using one of Ahtna’s allowed hunting guides allows you to hunt sheep and moose; all other hunting, however, is strictly prohibited.

-Permits can be purchased on this site, in person during normal business hours at the Ahtna office located at MP 115 Richardson Highway, through the mail at PO Box 649 Glennallen, AK 99588, or over the phone with a credit card and email address at (907) 822-3476.
+Permits can be purchased on this site under the “Permits” section.
 Day-use and overnight-camping permits may also be purchased at select pay stations located on Ahtna land.
-Check out the “Permits” section on this site for more information.
-If you have additional questions or concerns, please contact the Ahtna Land Department at (907) 822-3476 or PO Box 649 Glennallen, AK 99588.
+If you have additional questions or concerns, please contact the Ahtna Land Department at 907-822-3476 or firstname.lastname@example.org.

-Whether you’re a first-time or frequent visitor to the Ahtna Region, there are many recreational activities to do here, whether it’s fishing for our world-renowned Copper River red salmon, hiking, camping, bird watching, ATV riding, or even snow machining in the winter months.
+Whether you’re a first-time or frequent visitor, there are many recreational activities to do here, such as, fishing for our world-renowned Copper River red salmon, hiking, camping, bird watching, ATV riding, or even snowmobiling in the winter months.
 Please remember that any permissible use of Ahtna lands will require a Land Use permit.

 Fishing is the number-one recreational use of Ahtna lands.
 People travel to the Ahtna Region from all over Alaska, other states and around the world for our renowned Copper River red salmon.
 The Klutina and Gulkana Rivers also support a king salmon fishery.

 *Please note that Chitina Village lands are owned by Chitina Native Corporation, which is separate from Ahtna and will require a permit for use of its lands.
-Popular dipnetting areas on Chitina Village lands are at Obrien Creek and Salmon Point.
+Popular dipnetting areas on Chitina Village lands are at O’Brien Creek and Salmon Point.
 Both areas have pay stations for day use and camping permits.
-Ahtna pay stations are located at Haley and Eskilida Creeks south of O’brien Creek, and at Kotsina on the southwest corner of the Copper River Bridge.
-Please see map for Ahtna-owned and Chitina-owned lands.
+Ahtna pay stations are located at Haley and Eskilida Creeks south of O’Brien Creek, and at the Kotsina River on the southwest corner of the Copper River Bridge.

-Fishing for grayling and Dolly Varden char is also available in the Copper River Basin.
-Fly fishing for grayling and Dolly Varden char is also very popular in the Cantwell area.
+Fishing for grayling and Dolly Varden char is available in the Copper River Basin.
+Fly fishing for grayling and Dolly Varden char is popular in the Cantwell area.

 17B easements are right of ways reserved across privately owned Native corporation lands.
 Travel on a 17B easement is allowed for all members of the general public, but use of the land adjacent to it, which is owned by the respective Native corporation, is not.
 Land-use permits are required for the use of lands adjacent to these easements.